Australian Trail

 Open

-Step into the beautiful outback and spot Eastern Grey Kangaroos, Emus, Brolgas, Southern Koalas and other native animals on our Australian Journey.
+Step into the beautiful outback and spot Eastern Grey Kangaroos, Emus, Southern Koalas, Tammar Wallabies and other native animals on our Australian Trail.
 Stroll through bush and grasslands along the banks of the Werribee River, learning about our unique ecosystem.
 You’ll see birds, reptiles, mammals and more, and pass the old Chirnside Woolshed.
 Just watch out for drop bears!

 Emu